DanTheDJ/musicshar-frontend/README.md

 # musicshar-frontend

 Holds the frontend code for the MusicShar application.
-See https://github.com/DanTheDJ/musicshar-meta
+See https://github.com/DanTheDJ/musicshar-meta for more information about the project.

 ## Installation